shahrzadabedi/CryptocurrencyQuoteAPI/Answers_to_technical_questions.md

 	composition in design.

 5. What do you think about this technical assessment?
+	It was my second time to do this excercise.
+I did a lot of refactoring to make the code cleaner and enhance its readability and maintainability.
+	I also added CryptocurrencyQuote.Application layer to it and implemented CQRS using MediatR.
+I moved ICryptocurrencyAPI to infrastructure layer and also 	moved the Dtos in its method to infrastructure as well because these Dtos and the method deals with external api and it shouldn't be placed in Domain 		layer.

-	It was a great excercise especially I had the chance to apply my knowledge related to Restful api design in a client library project.
+	It was a great excercise especially refactoring my code and refining the project architecture was good.

-6. Please, describe yourself using JSON
+7. Please, describe yourself using JSON

 {
    "name":"Shahrzad",
    "family":"Abedi",
-   "age":34,
+   "age":35,
+   "interests":[
+   	"Learning",
+    	"Building",
+     	"Exploring",
+        "Thinking",
+   	"Technology",
+    	"Science",
+      	"Psychology",
+        "Personal Development",
+	"Nature",
+	"Cats",
+ 	"Dogs"
+   ],
    "gender":"female",
-   "hobbies":[
-      "Reading about new technology trends through youtube or other social media", "Going out and having fun with my friends"
-   ],
    "sports":[
-      "Taichi"
+      "Taichi",
+      "Swimming"
    ],
    "programmingLanguage":{
       "backend":[